By GEORGIA WILSON . Dec 02, 2019, 3:50PM

 To ‘deliver excellence in a digital world’ DHL is focusing on four core areas for its 2025 strategy which include: globalisation, digitalisation, e-commerce and sustainability.

 Sustainability - DHL aims to achieve zero emissions by 2050.
 At the center, Kückelhaus showcased its innovation of the ‘street scooter’ a 100% electrical vehicle for the transportation of deliveries.
-The innovation was born out of an initiative from the University of Aachen who initially started developing electric bikes.
+The innovation was born out of an initiative from the who initially started developing electric bikes.
 Today, DHL has over 10,000 electric vans on the road that vary in size (small, large and extra-large).
 The small street scooter at the innovation center has a reach of 80km, more than enough for urban deliveries.

 Digitalisation - A technology lover’s dream!
 Within the innovation center Kückelhaus demonstrated a multitude of digital innovations from robotics, to blockchain, automation and digital twins.